Board of Directors

 Mercedes M. Pellet, Treasurer and Development Director

-Susan Hertz, Treasurer
+Susan Hertz, SECRETARY

 Susan retired from American University in 2005 and lives full-time in Garrett County.
 She teaches dog obedience classes and is active with her therapy dogs visiting schools, hospitals and the library.